 Now is the time to get organized and initiate planning meetings with your employees.
 To prep for these meetings, pour over your numbers in the Analytics section of your Square Dashboard to see what sold well last year, and when.
 You also want to talk about what sort of cold-weather trends you’ve been hearing about (social media is a great tool for trend spotting).
 Use these findings to assess what you need in the way of seasonal inventory — and to plan creative holiday campaigns.

 Gift cards are like gold.
 Just think of how many aunts, uncles, cousins, and grandparents scoop these up around the holidays.
 Make this low-hanging fruit one of your biggest moneymakers by going the extra mile and customizing them for your business.
+Gift cards are also particularly important in 2021, as supply chain issues are poised to wreak havoc on inventory.
 Square can help you design a gift card that reinforces your brand and leaves a lasting impression on your customers.
 Turnaround for Square’s holiday designs are much shorter and are a good option if you’re pressed for time.

 What are your staffing needs over the holidays?
 If you hire too few people, you over-tax your year-round employees, who are likely to feel overworked, stressed, and resentful.
 Conversely, hiring too many people means paying staff to stand around, which is obviously not good for your bottom line.
 To determine how many employees you need, look to your data.
 Sign in to your Square Dashboard to see which weeks, days, and hours are typically your busiest this time of year, so you know when to have more staff on hand.
 Review your records from last year to see how many seasonal workers you hired and how much busier the holiday season was compared with what’s normal for your business.
 Check out our tips on how to find seasonal help who don’t take a ton of training.